 You can easily teach ‘speak’ and ‘cease’ commands for encouraging the dog to bark when instructed.
 It can be quite helpful in controlling nuisance barking.
 With some positive reinforcement techniques, you can train a Maltipoo with a number of tricks.

-Here are some of the most common health problems linked with Maltipoo that you should be aware of.
+Here are some of the most common health issues linked with Maltipoo that you should be aware of.